 Draw a Venn diagram

 Who doesn’t love a Venn diagram?
 These helpful little charts are cute, easy to understand and instantly make you appear a lot smarter.
 They also help you to draw conclusions, which is kind of their purpose.
 This trick works if someone asks your opinion, you suggest a Venn diagram, draw it and just watch as your coworkers struggle to land on the most appropriate labels.

 Pretend to take notes

 Notepads are very helpful nowadays, especially since it makes it obvious that you are, in fact, taking notes and not scrolling through social media.
 Write down bullet points and key words.
 This trick, aside from making you look smart, will also help you focus on the task at hand and keep you from thinking about random things.

 Ask the speaker or presenter to go back a slide

 For some reason, this makes it look like you’re the person who’s paying the most attention out of everyone else in the room.
 It’s also a perfect opportunity to know what’s actually being discussed.
 Two birds, one stone.

 Repeat what the speaker said

 Repetition is a useful tool.
-It helps you to remember things and also makes you appear smarter.
-Or slower, depending on the context.
+It helps you to remember things and also makes you appear like you’re interested.
+Or that you’re slow, it all really depends on the context.
 For this technique to work, you have to sell the part, repeating the phrase back to the speaker as a question or as a way of highlighting the fact that what they’ve just said is important.

 Be honest and laugh at yourself